Flat-Coated Retriever Health Care & Feeding

 Epilepsy has become a serious concern in the breed, and heart disease is a concern, as well.

-Glaucoma is also a potential problem in the Flat-Coated Retriever.
-Other eye diseases include progressive retinal atrophy (PRA), cataracts, eyelash abnormalities, and eyelid abnormalities (ectropion and entropion).
+Cataracts and glaucoma are potential problems in the Flat-Coated Retriever.
+Other eye diseases include progressive retinal atrophy (PRA), eyelash abnormalities, and eyelid abnormalities (ectropion and entropion).

 Hypothyroidism has become more common and diabetes occurs, as well.